arg-tech/oAMF/docs/tutorial.md

 ### Module Development

 Developers can add custom modules to the framework, which should follow specific input/output formats and configuration standards.
-These modules are deployed as web services (typically using Flask) and are containerized to ensure portability.
+These modules are deployed as web services (typically using Flask) and are containerised to ensure portability.

 - **Input-Output Format**: All modules must accept and output data in the **xAIF format**.
-The [xAIF library](https://pypi.org/project/xaif/0.3.2/) helps handle this format.
+The [xAIF library](https://pypi.org/project/xaif/) helps handle this format.
-- **Flask Web Services**: Each module is containerized and runs as a Flask web service, making it easy to deploy and integrate into pipelines.
+- **Flask Web Services**: Each module is containerised and runs as a Flask web service, making it easy to deploy and integrate into pipelines.
 - **Metadata Specification**: Each module includes metadata describing the tasks it supports and the required formats.
 This metadata is stored in a `metadata.yml` file.

 For a detailed guide on adding modules, see the [Module Development Section](#module-development-1).